bucs110fall2024/final-project-alisonb/template_final_project-master/README.md

 ### Classes

 - << You should have a list of each of your classes with a description >>
+- Button Class (creates a button)
+- Stitch Class (the image of the stitch, its intial position)
+- Hook Class (image of the hook, linked movement to the stitches)

 ## ATP